nikhi3632/clos-ai/README.md

 **The rules** (`src/lib/closai/`) decide only things that are true or false:

 - Which owned items are garments at all.
-Home, beauty, swim and workout gear are never styled.
+Home, beauty, swim, intimates, workout gear and one-size "footwear" like socks are never styled.
 - Which pieces cannot be worn with the product or with each other: clashing occasions (Active with Work), two competing prints, obviously opposite seasons (a puffer with sandals), a cardigan under a coat, two pieces on the same part of the body, a dress with a bottom.
 - Whether the closet holds a close substitute: same category at every level, prints that agree, and at least two independent signals among colour, designer, name and fabric.
 - The fit hint: owned sizes for the same brand and category, shown only when they agree.